zazuko/trifid/README.md

 ## Configuration

-Trifid uses JSON configuration files and supports comments in JavaScript style.
+Trifid uses YAML or JSON configuration files.
 One configuration file can use another file as base.
-The `baseConfig` property must point to the other file.
+The `extends` property must point to the other file.
 Values of the base file will be overwritten.

 ### Examples